diotteo/LinkedList/README.md

 LinkedList
 ==========

-My own mostly ANSI C LinkedList implementation
+My own ANSI C LinkedList implementation

 I created this not because it is particularly good or particularly innovative, but because I couldn't find an already existing one that: